-What’s the difference between an attic fan and a whole house fan?
+What’s the difference between attic fans and whole house fans?

 An attic fan is completely different from a whole house fan.
 They are smaller fans that are installed on the roof or gable in the attic.
 They are designed to move air out of your attic area only and are not designed to cool the living space of your home like a whole house fan.